|

 How to Stay Safe in Ho Chi Minh City by Avoiding Common Scams

-Any major city in the world that has large amounts of tourism, also has its fair share of scam artists looking to prey on tourists to make some quick money.
-There is a phrase in Vietnamese “Tay Balo” which means someone who doesn’t know a currency or local prices very well.
-This is a common phrase used among despicable scam artists that work as taxi drivers or street merchants.
-Don’t be “Tay Balo” use our guides to learn about Vietnam before coming so that you can understand the local currency and prices before arriving to avoid these types of situations.
+Any major city in the world that has large amounts of tourism also has its fair share of scam artists looking to prey on tourists to make some quick money.
+There is a phrase in Vietnamese, “Tay Balo,” which means someone who doesn’t know a currency or local prices very well.
+This phrase is common among despicable scam artists who work as taxi drivers or street merchants.
+Don’t be “Tay Balo.”
+Use our guides to learn about Vietnam before coming so that you can understand the local currency and prices before arriving to avoid these types of situations.

 Avoiding Scams While Shopping